EndBug/game-tracker/docs/r6/rainbow.md

 To specify the player, enter their username and platform.
 You can also mention them and, if they linked their account to this bot, it will display their stats.
 If left blank, the bot will try to show your profile (if you [linked](#r6-link) it).

 Examples:
-* `r6 general all Snake_Nade` → Displays general PvP and PvE stats for `Snake_Nade` by searching the user in the `uplay` category.
+* `r6 general all BandltlsMyMaln` → Displays general PvP and PvE stats for `BandltlsMyMaln` by searching the user in the `uplay` category.
-* `r6 general pvp Saunshi xbl` → Displays general PvP stats for `Saunshi` by searching the user in the `xbl` category.
+* `r6 general pvp Truman xbl` → Displays general PvP stats for `Truman` by searching the user in the `xbl` category.
-* `r6 general all @YoMama` → Displays general PvP and PvE stats for the mentioned user, if they linked their account.
+* `r6 general all @DiscordUser` → Displays general PvP and PvE stats for the mentioned user, if they linked their account.
 * `r6 general all` → Displays your general PvP and PvE stats, if you linked your account.

 <details>